arimue/PlanetScope_landslide_tracking/tutorial/Tutorial2_Offset_Tracking_L3B.md

 ## Step 1: Isolate green band

-The correlation with ASP can only be carried out for single-band images.
-Technically, a pseudo-panchromatic image could be generated from all RGB bands, however, due to inter-band misalignment we recommend to work with a single band only.
+The correlation with [Ames Stereo Pipeline](https://stereopipeline.readthedocs.io/en/latest/index.html) (ASP) can only be carried out for single-band images.
+Technically, a pseudo-panchromatic image could be generated from all RGB bands, however, due to inter-band misalignment, I recommend to work with a single band only.
 To isolate bands use the functions collected under `preprocessing_functions.py`:

 ``` python
 import preprocessing_functions as preprocessing